yours-org/yours-wallet/CONTRIBUTING.md

 Navigate to your fork on GitHub and create a pull request into `yours-org/yours-wallet:main`.

+## Continuous Integration

+Every pull request runs the same checks as a release build: `bun run format:check`, `bun run typecheck`, a full extension build, and `bun run verify:build`.
+Run them locally before pushing to avoid a red check.
+CI must pass before a pull request can be merged.

+Releases are cut from `main` by maintainers and built by GitHub Actions.
+See [docs/releasing.md](docs/releasing.md).

 ## Using AI Agents

 For a comprehensive guide to the codebase architecture, conventions, and common patterns, see [Contributing with Agents](docs/contributing-with-agents.md).
 Point your AI coding assistant at that doc to help fix bugs or implement features.